Slenderman00/vsirc/README.md

 ## Features

+Run the "Open IRC client" command to open a new irc client <br />
 The /connect command can be used to join a server.<br />
 The /disconnect command can be used to leave a server.<br /> "/join #channel" allows you to join a channel<br />